Gambling harm minimisation

 • consumer protection

-• help services for people experiencing problems with gambling.
+• help services for people experiencing gambling harm.

 Gambling Harm Awareness Week

-The annual Queensland Gambling Harm Awareness Week was held on 24–30 July 2023.
-This year's theme, 'Safer Gambling—we all have a role to play', emphasised the importance of collaboration between stakeholders to prioritise customer wellbeing and support Queenslanders at risk of gambling harm.
+Last year's theme, 'Safer gambling—we all have a role to play', highlighted the importance of stakeholders working together to prioritise customer wellbeing and support Queenslanders at risk of gambling harm.

 Learn about our previous gambling harm awareness campaigns.